davidpet/tutorials/Angular/bazel-workspace/README.md

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+For instance, `ng test common-lib` to run unit tests for common-lib.

 Run `bazel test //...` to execute the unit tests using bazel.

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Automatic Refresh on Code Changes